TheCocoaProject/cordova-plugin-nativestorage/README.md

 This plugin stores values in an asynchronous way, so the value must be set before asking the value back with that same specified reference.
 The parameter of the success-callback function will be the saved or retreived value, the error-callback will specify the occurred error.

+### Newly added (v1.0.8)
+Plugin-users will now be certain writing was successful when the `set` method is called.
+With thanks to [alokrajiv](https://github.com/GillesC/cordova-plugin-nativestorage/issues/1) for pointing out that the `apply()` method used in Android doesn't ensure the value is successful stored.
+As of version 1.0.8. the plugin-users will be certain the value is stored when the success-callback has been invoked --which is the case for both Android and iOS.

 ### Newly added (v1.0.7)
 A global `remove` method is now provided so developers can now remove a variable for a reference.
 ```javascript